 Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Age Friendly Plan A plan which articulates the City's commitment to fostering active ageing environments, where opportunities for health, wellbeing, security, and participation are maximised to achieve optimal quality of life.
 Q1 • Deliver scheduled actions from the Age-Friendly Plan 2018/19-2022/23 for the quarter.
 Q2 • Deliver scheduled actions from the Age-Friendly Plan 2018/19-2022/23 for the quarter. • Present the Age-Friendly Plan 2018/19-2022/23 Annual Progress Report to Council for noting.
 Q3 • Deliver scheduled actions from the Age-Friendly Plan 2018/19-2022/23 for the quarter.
-Q4 • Deliver scheduled actions from the Age-Friendly Plan 2018/19-2022/23 for the quarter. • • • Community Funding Program A funding program consisting of two rounds intended for the delivery of community-initiated projects, programs and events that benefit the City of Joondalup community.
-Q1 Advertise round 1 of the Community Funding Program and deliver information workshops.
+Q4 • Deliver scheduled actions from the Age-Friendly Plan 2018/19-2022/23 for the quarter. • • • • Community Funding Program A funding program consisting of two rounds intended for the delivery of community-initiated projects, programs and events that benefit the City of Joondalup community.
+Advertise round 1 of the Community Funding Program and deliver information workshops.
 Evaluate the submissions received and provide recommendations for round 1 of the Community Funding Program.
-Q2 Present the applicants for funding greater than \$10,000 to Council for consideration.
+Present the applicants for funding greater than \$10,000 to Council for consideration.
 Issue the funding agreements and payments for successful applicants of round 1 of the Community Funding Program.
-Q3 Advertise round 2 of the Community Funding Program and deliver information workshops.
+Advertise round 2 of the Community Funding Program and deliver information workshops.
 Evaluate the submissions received and provide recommendations for round 2 of the Community Funding Program.
-Q4 Present the applicants for funding greater than \$10,000 to Council for consideration.
-Issue the funding agreements and payments for successful applicants of round 2 of the Community Funding Program. • • •
+Present the applicants for funding greater than \$10,000 to Council for consideration.
+Issue the funding agreements and payments for successful applicants of round 2 of the Community Funding Program. • • • •

-Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Q1 • Deliver scheduled actions from the Regional Homelessness Plan 2022/23-2025/26 for the quarter.
-Q2 Deliver scheduled actions from the Regional Homelessness Plan 2022/23-2025/26 for the quarter.
-Present the Regional Homelessness Plan 2023/24 Annual Progress Report to Council for noting. ● • • people at-risk of experiencing nomelessness have the optimum opportunity to improve their circumstances.
+Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Regional Homelessness Plan Q1 • Deliver scheduled actions from the Regional Homelessness Plan 2022/23-2025/26 for the quarter.
+A joint plan with the City of Wanneroo which includes a series of actions that demonstrate the Cities' commitment to ensuring Deliver scheduled actions from the Regional Homelessness Plan 2022/23-2025/26 for the quarter.
+Present the Regional Homelessness Plan 2023/24 Annual Progress Report to Council for noting. • • • • people at-risk of experiencing homelessness have the optimum opportunity to improve their circumstances.
 Q3 • Deliver scheduled actions from the Regional Homelessness Plan 2022/23-2025/26 for the quarter.
 Q4 • Deliver scheduled actions from the Regional Homelessness Plan 2022/23-2025/26 for the quarter.